deltachat/deltachat-pages/_posts/2020-01-15-desktop-client-release.md

 Client on its own.

 Most messengers have the problem that you can only chat with others on the same platform.
-With Delta Chat, you can write to anyone with an e-mail address.
+With Delta Chat, you can write to anyone with an email address.
 This way, you are not locked into the userbase of WhatsApp, Signal, or Telegram.

 ![Screenshot of the Desktop Client, where you can choose between different accounts.](../assets/blog/screenshots/2020-01-15-delta-chat-desktop-client-release-switch-account.png)

-*If you have more than one e-mail address, you can switch between them.*
+*If you have more than one email address, you can switch between them.*

 ## Many New Desktop Client Features!